hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 ---

 ## Conclusion
-My personal preference goes towards the <a href="http://amzn.to/2e39SXr" target="_blank" rel="nofollow">DeLorme InReach Explorer</a> as it has also messenger function.
+My personal preference goes towards the <a href="http://amzn.to/2jM4Pet" target="_blank" rel="nofollow">Garmin InReach Explorer+</a> as it has also messenger function.
 If I would not need the messenger and tracking function then I would probably get the <a href="http://amzn.to/2e39b0g" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.

 ---

 Disclosure: We have not tested the products in this blog post.
 This blog post contains affiliate links.
+We have only tested the DeLorme Inreach Explorer.

 ---